KTTV: Sports programming

 Since the team's move to Los Angeles in 1958 (with exception of a brief pause from 1993 to 1995), KTTV has carried Los Angeles Dodgers baseball games from varying sources; the station aired road games beginning in the late 1970s with the home games on the subscription/pay-per-view service Dodgervision; these road games aired on the station until 1992, when KTLA began airing the road games beginning with the 1993 season.
 Currently, select Dodger games are broadcast nationally through the network's sports division via its MLB package since 1996.
-KTTV has also aired the Dodgers' 2017, 2018 and 2020 World Series appearances, including the team's championship victory in 2020, their first title in 32 years.
-All other Dodger games are currently broadcast locally through SportsNet LA (with a small number of games simulcast over-the-air on KTLA since 2016).
+KTTV has also aired the Dodgers' 2017, 2018, 2020, 2024, and 2025 World Series appearances, including the team's championship victories in 2020 (their first title in 32 years), 2024, and 2025.
+All other Dodger games are currently broadcast locally through SportsNet LA.

 KTTV also airs any Angels games that are aired through Fox's MLB contract, including the team's World Series victory in 2002.
+Since 2024, KTTV broadcasts select Anaheim Ducks games through an agreement with sister station KCOP.

 From 1972 to 1974, the station also carried games involving the Los Angeles Sharks of the WHA.

 With the return of the Rams franchise to Los Angeles, since 2016, KTTV has been the 'unofficial home' for the Los Angeles Rams through the network's primary rights of the National Football Conference.
 It had held this role for one season in 1994 prior to their move to St. Louis (that same year, Channel 11 aired two home interconference contests featuring the Raiders during their last season in Los Angeles).
-During the NFL regular season, Rams games are rotated with KNBC (through NBC Sunday Night Football), KABC-TV (through Monday Night Football) and most especially KCBS-TV (through the NFL on CBS).
+During the NFL regular season, Rams games are rotated with KNBC (through NBC Sunday Night Football), KABC-TV (through Monday Night Football simulcasts from ESPN as well as national ABC broadcasts) and most especially KCBS-TV (through the NFL on CBS).
 Since 2017, it has also broadcast Los Angeles Chargers games featuring a visiting NFC team, or games that are cross-flexed from CBS, with some select games from either team carried by KCOP if both teams are playing at the same time.
-Beginning in the 2018 season, the station began airing Thursday Night Football which is simulcast on NFL Network and if either one of the two LA teams are playing it serves as the local area station for gameday telecasts.
+Beginning in the 2018 season, the station began airing Thursday Night Football which is simulcast on NFL Network and if either one of the two LA teams are playing it serves as the local area station for gameday telecasts, even if it is exclusive to NFL Network.
+This practice has generally continued even after Amazon Prime Video began airing games in 2022.

-In 2020, the station broadcast select games of the Los Angeles Wildcats of the second incarnation of the XFL, via Fox's contract with the league.